-In this section, I discuss the Chilean healthcare and sickness insurance systems, focusing on the institutional features relevant to my analysis.
+In this section, I discuss the Chilean healthcare insurance and paid sick leave systems, focusing on the institutional features relevant to my analysis.
 I then present the data and patterns in the data that motivate my modeling choices.

 III.A The Chilean Health Insurance System